-When we think of making an investment in a mutual fund, it is advisable to analyze its performance on the basis of certain parameters so that it helps you to estimate the future returns and determine whether it will be beneficial for you to invest in the respective fund or not.
-Here are a few key ratios that will help you to evaluate the performance of the mutual fund.
+When we think of making an investment in a mutual fund, it is advisable to analyze its performance on the basis of certain mutual fund ratios so that it helps you to estimate the future returns and determine whether it will be beneficial for you to invest in the respective fund or not.
+Here are a few key mutual fund ratios that will help you to evaluate the performance of the mutual fund.

 It is the mathematical average of a series of returns generated over a period of time (maybe 1 year, 2 years, 5 years, 10 years, etc.).
 An average return is calculated in a similar manner a simple average is calculated for any set of numbers.

 Average Return = Sum of Returns/ Number of Returns